peteroupc/peteroupc.github.io/colorgen.md

 <a id=Blend_Modes></a>
 ### Blend Modes

-[**Blend modes**](https://en.wikipedia.org/wiki/Blend_modes) take a source color and destination color and blend them to create a new color.
+[**Blend modes**](https://en.wikipedia.org/wiki/Blend_modes) take two multicomponent colors, namely a source color and a destination color, and blend them to create a new color.
 The same blend mode, or different blend modes, can be applied to each component of a given color.
 In the idioms below, `src` is one component of the source color, `dst` is the same component of the destination color (for example, `src` and `dst` can both be two RGB colors' red components), and both components are assumed to be 0 or greater and 1 or less.
 The following are examples of blend modes.

 - **Normal**: `src`.
 - **Lighten**: `max(src, dst)`.